novendo-rgb/Popularity-Spotify-Prediction/README.md

  ## Data Cleaning
 - Data Cleaning is a crucial step to to prepare clean and consistent data before proceeding to the exploratory data analysis (EDA) and model building stages.
 - Checked for null values in the dataset.
 Since only a small number of null values were found, they were simply removed.
+(Nanti masukin gambar)
 - Converted the "track_album_release_date" column to datetime format to facilitate easier analysis and visualization during EDA, as well as to support effective model building.
 - Converted all categorical columns to category type to optimize memory usage and processing efficiency, while also preparing the data for modeling and simplifying validation.
 - Create the feature list by excluding the non-feature columns.